Last updated: February 1, 2022

 “Data Protection Regulations” means (a) Personal Information Protection and Electronic Documents Act (S.C.
 2000, c.
 5); (b) the General Data Protection Regulation (Regulation (EU) 2016/679) and applicable laws by EU member states which either supplement or are necessary to implement the GDPR (collectively “GDPR”); (c) the California Consumer Privacy Act of 2018 (Cal.
 Civ.
 Code § 1798.198(a)), along with its various amendments (collectively “CCPA”); and (d) any other applicable law related to the protection of Personal Information.

-“Model Clauses” means the standard contractual clauses annexed to the EU Commission Decision 2010/87/EU of 5 February 2010 for the Transfer of Personal Data to Processors established in Third Countries under the Directive 95/46/EC, or any successor standard contractual clauses that may be adopted pursuant to an EU Commission decision.
+“Model Clauses” means the standard contractual clauses annexed to the EU Commission Decision (EU) 2021/914 of 4 June 2021 for the Transfer of Personal Data to Processors established in Third Countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council, or any successor standard contractual clauses that may be adopted pursuant to an EU Commission decision.

 “Personal Information” means any information that relates to a Data Subject that Customer or its Administrative User or Permitted Users provide to Descartes to Process under the Agreement.